There’s no doubt that Puerto Rico is full of natural marvels, but one of the most impressive and not so explored are the Rio Camuy Cave Systems.

 Even when the chambers are big and there are no really tight spaces as in many other caves, this caving experience is no walk in the park.
 Scratches, cuts, and bruises are a common part of the experience.
 Getting extremely dirty, muddy, and wet… inevitable.

 We move forward as a group, caving inside the warm dark chambers that are only lit by our helmet lights.
-We climb rocks, do mud slides, cross underground waterfalls, and swim in the underground river.
+We climb rocks, do mudslides, cross underground waterfalls, and swim in the underground river.
 This is just the beginning.

-The whole time inside the cave is adrenaline filled, active, entertaining and educative.
 Rossano makes sure to educate us on the rock formations, history of the caves, fossils, conservation, living creatures (yes, there are small scorpions, crabs, cockroaches, spiders, bats, and so on), native Taino petroglyphs, and caving techniques.

 To test our adventurous spirit, Rossano asks us to walk a small segment of the cave with our lights off.
-Pretty scary, but the subterranean scenery is jaw dropping… even when in total darkness.
-But then, he pushes us even further when we reach a subterranean steep drop; at its base, the river flows.
+Pretty scary, but the subterranean scenery is jaw-dropping… even when in total darkness.

 I step on the edge to have a full grasp of its 20 ft drop.